 An edger tool is pretty easy to learn.
-Watch my guy in the video, he presses it into the concrete to start, using the board as his guide.
+In the video above, watch my guy press it into the concrete to start, using the board as his guide.

 He tips it up slightly and pushes it forward, then tips it the other way to go backwards.
 Doing small sections at a time.

 You'll do this process twice.
 The first time to pre-cut in the rounded edge, then after brooming to leave a nice clean finished tool mark.